 Extensions provide a user-friendly interface to add customizations to your data layer and tags without the need for coding.
 Extensions are used for a variety of purposes, such as modifying data layer values, setting cookies, and even setting up click tracking.
-You can think of extensions as your tag management toolbox.

 Additional details about these settings can be found at the end of this guide.

 Now that you know a little about extensions, you can set up your first extension and see it in action.

 A common use for extensions is to set a default value for a data layer variable.
 This requires setting the value of a variable – but only if it does not already have a value.
 In this step you will use the Set Data Values extension to set

 page_name to the value of a built-in variable named